andreamtp/RHVH-Provisioning-Satellite/README.md

 ## What you need

-* A running Satellite server
+* A running Satellite 6.8 or later version
 * Some bare metal hosts to provision
-* The latest RHVH ISO from the [Red Hat Customer Portal](https://access.redhat.com/downloads/content/415/ver=4.3/rhel---7/4.3/x86_64/product-software) (subscription needed)
+* The latest RHVH 4.4 ISO from the [Red Hat Customer Portal](https://access.redhat.com/downloads/content/415/ver=4.4/rhel---8/4.4/x86_64/product-software) (subscription needed)

 ## Setting up Satellite : the files